 Man-made climate change is happening and its impacts and costs will be large, serious and unevenly spread.
 The impacts may be reduced by adaptation and moderated by mitigation, especially by reducing emissions of greenhouse gases.
 However, global efforts to reduce emissions have not yet been sufficiently successful to provide confidence that the reductions needed to avoid dangerous climate change will be achieved.
 This has led to growing interest in geo-engineering, defined here as the deliberate large-scale manipulation of the planetary environment to counteract anthropogenic climate change (Royal society, 2009)

 On this background it seems that some kind of geo-engineering is inevitable to give us sufficient time for transforming economies and societies in an adequate direction.
-Whether we want to admit it or not, we humans have been involved in geo-engineering since 1750 by continuously adding greenhouse gasses into the atmosphere.
+Whether we want to admit it or not, we humans have been involved in geo-engineering since at least 1750 by continuously adding greenhouse gasses into the atmosphere.
 Unfortunately the only solution to a problem of such magnitude is another form of deliberate geo-engineering.
 We must move this excess carbon dioxide back into the geological reservoirs where it originally came from.

 According to the Royal Society there are two basic categories of geo-engineering methods: